-Funding vs. Lending: Understanding the Difference
+Funding vs. Lending: understanding the difference

 There is a wide array of different reasons why a small business might need access to extra incoming cash at any particular moment.
 Sometimes, they need to deal with a sudden-yet-important extended supplier payment.
 Other times, they’re just looking for new ways to better deal with seasonal cash fluctuations.
 Often, they’re dealing with customers who just can’t seem to pay on time.
-According to one study, invoices to small businesses were paid an average of 22.5 days late in 2015.

 Regardless of the reason, it’s always important to know your options before you begin looking for new opportunities to ease these potentially troubling times.
 In terms of funding vs lending, for example, you’ll always want to keep a few key things in mind.